-You can use this marinade for pork tenderloin, but you'll need to reduce the baking time.
+With this Balsamic-Glazed Roast Pork marinade, you can also use the recipe for pork tenderloin, but you'll need to reduce the baking time.
 The USDA recommends cooking pork until the temperature in the center is 145ºF (62ºC), which you can determine with an instant-read thermometer.
 Be sure to let the pork loin rest before slicing into it.

 2/3 cup (160ml) balsamic vinegar